Build Reuse Board of Directors

 Board Member | Minneapolis, MN

-Olivia Cashman is a Construction and Demolition Waste Specialist with Hennepin County’s Environment and Energy Department where she promotes deconstruction and building material reuse through the county’s building reuse grant program.
+Olivia is a Construction and Demolition Waste Specialist with Hennepin County’s Environment and Energy Department where she promotes deconstruction and building material reuse through the county’s building reuse grant program.
 She also oversees Hennepin County’s pre-demolition inspection program and works to reduce construction and demolition waste on county-owned projects.
 As the deconstruction and reuse movement continues to build in the Twin Cities, Olivia is excited to deepen connections and exchange expertise with the national Build Reuse community.
-Olivia has a BS in Environmental Science from the University of Minnesota-Twin Cities and is a volunteer with Haven Housing.
+Olivia has a BS in Environmental Science from the University of Minnesota-Twin Cities.

 Daniel Kietzer